mvysny/karibu-migration/README.md

 A compatibility replacement components are coming, as a Vaadin Pro feature (TBA).

+## GridLayout

+Please see the `GridLayout` class providing Vaadin 8 API.
+Note that the new GridLayout doesn't use slots and therefore uses different layouting engine.
+It's merely provided as a best-effort.

 ## Label

 `Label` is no longer a `Div` but an actual `<label>` element.
 Usually the best approach is